 In 2020 the European Commission ordered a Cost Benefit Analysis of the operational bottlenecks listed in the Issues-logbook.
-The external consulting, Panteia, HACON, Railistics and TIS in close cooperation with RFC OEM analysed and examined the cost impact of the operational bottlenecks of Priority package No.2.
+The external consulting, Panteia, HACON, Railistics and TIS in close cooperation with RFC OEM analysed and examined the cost impact of the operational bottlenecks of Priority package No 2.
 The summary report was completed by 2021 and it highlights that operational obstacles represent significant costs for all stakeholders, not only for IMs.

-The RFC OEM Executive Board based on point IV.2/a of the OEM Ministerial declaration signed in Rotterdam on 24 June 2016 organise regularly a high-level RFC-CNC meeting dedicated to the strategic issues of the corridor.
+The RFC OEM ExBo, based on point IV.2/a of the OEM Ministerial declaration signed in Rotterdam on 24 June 2016, organises regularly a high-level RFC-CNC meeting dedicated to the strategic issues of the corridor.
 These occasions can serve as good follow-up to overview the results achieved and next steps to be implemented regarding the reduction the waiting time at border crossing points along the corridor.

-Mr Matthieu Grosch the European Coordinator of CNC OEM expressed his gratitude for the progress done by the stakeholders so far.
+Mr Matthieu Grosch, the European coordinator of OEM CNC expressed his gratitude for the progress done by the stakeholders so far at the cross-border working group meetings of OEM CNC (5 April 2017, 20 March 2018, 9 October 2018, 17 February 2021, 17 March 2022).
 He reckoned that success in transport needs cooperation.
 In his opinion, success in corridor activities would be the best argument to convince decision-makers on EU level about having a strong Connecting Europe Facility in the Multiannual Financial Framework.
-The coordinator pointed out that enhanced cooperation is needed between CNC and RFC corridors and RFC OEM / OEM CNC is a good, forerunner example also in this regard to other corridors.
+The coordinator pointed out that enhanced cooperation is needed between core network and rail freight corridors and RFC OEM / OEM CNC is a good, forerunner example also in this regard to other corridors.
 Moreover, the cooperation is needed among all corridors to build a reliable network.
-The European CNC Coordinator encouraged the stakeholders to continue looking for individual smart solutions, as results proved that one size does not fit to all, and sometimes even law investments can have high returns.
+The European coordinator of OEM CNC encouraged the stakeholders to continue looking for individual smart solutions, as results proved that one size does not fit to all, and sometimes even law investments can have high returns.